GulamJilani5/system-design/typeofsystems/caching/caching.md

 # ⏺️ Caching:

-Reduce new calls.
+- Reduce new calls.
-Avoid repeated computations.
+- Avoid repeated computations.
-Reduce DB load.
+- Reduce DB load.
-Scale independently:
+- Scale independently.
-Deployments are independent.
+- Deployments are independent.
-Multiple results
-Can use same code, all the logic is same.
+- Multiple results can use same code, all the logic is same.

 ### ➡️ Communication Flow with Caching(Request-Response)

+- check the image - `communicationflowcache.png`

 ##### 🟦 1.
 User → Server